Maplesville High School

 Maplesville High School is a secondary school located in Maplesville, Alabama.
 They educate grades K-12.

 As of 2018, the school principal is John Howard.
 The school colors are red and white and their team name is the Maplesville Red Devils.

+History

+The original Maplesville High School building was used from 1924 until 1962, when a new building was built.
+The old building burned down in 1976.

 Athletics

 In 1995, the school's girls' basketball team won the 1A State Championship.

 In 1996 and 2014, 2015, and 2016 the school's football team won the 1A State Championship.

 In 1996 and 1997, the school's baseball team won back-to-back 1A State Championships.
-Their football team hasn’t won a championship since 2017.
+Their football team has not won a championship since 2017.